 2. Whisk two eggs in a shallow bowl.

-5. Place the seasoned chicken tender on the baking sheet and repeat with the remaining tenders.
+5. Place the seasoned chicken tender on the baking sheet or rack and repeat with the remaining tenders.

-6. Bake for 20-25 minutes, flipping them over halfway through.
+6. Bake for 20-25 minutes or until fully cooked through, flipping them over halfway through.

 8. Serve with your favorite dipping sauces!

 So yummy right?
 What are your favorite sauces to dunk your chicken tenders?
 My go to is Hak's Chipotle Bourbon BBQ sauce.
 It's sweet, smoky, spicy, and the perfect compliment to these tenders.
-I'm obsessed with all of their products because they're delicious and made with clean, unprocessed ingredients.
-If you haven't tried, go get your hands on their sauces and dressings and you'll LOVE them.
+I'm obsessed with all of their products because they're delicious and made with clean, unprocessed ingredients!

 Happy Wellness Wednesday, friends!
 Wishing you all a delicious and healthy week!